ATFutures/who3/calibration/README.md

 dispersal” and “flow aggregation”, and illustrate both in the following sub-sections.

-Each of the flow layers described below was initially independently calibrated against the observed pedestrian flows, by extracting flow values along the network segments corresponding to each pedestrian count location, and minimising the standardised error of a linear regression model.
-We applied weighted regression, weighting each observed value of
-\(n\) pedestrian counts by some factor, \(0\ge\lambda\le1\), as
-\(n^\lambda\), where \(\lambda = 0\) yields an unweighted regression
-which minimises the overall *relative* error, while values of
-\(\lambda\rightarrow1\) minimise the absolute error, through weighting the contributions of errors on observations with high pedestrian counts in proportion to those counts.
-Values of \(\lambda\) were automatically selected as those giving the lowest overall model error.
-Values of `lambda` were automatically selected for each regression as that value minimising the resultant model error, with all correlation strengths reported throughout the following (as \(R^2\) values) corresponding to the resultant values of \(\lambda\), which are also stated for all reported correlations.

 ### Spatial Interaction Models

 We generated flows along the shortest paths between all origins, \(i\),